-- (2) Formalization of the public prescriptive rights to the coast, which may involve development of new or expanded improvements. - (3) Dedication of an access easement or fee title as a condition of project approval.
+- (1) A finding made that the project would not interfere with public prescriptive rights to the coast. - (2) Formalization of the public prescriptive rights to the coast, which may involve development of new or expanded improvements. - (3) Dedication of an access easement or fee title as a condition of project approval.

-Provide appropriate assistance with State or private legal action to acquire access easements to access corridors for which prescriptive rights to the County Coast may exist.
+Provide appropriate assistance with State or private legal action to acquire access easements to access corridors for which prescriptive rights to the Sonoma County coast may exist.
 (Existing LCP Revised)